 - Freeze your sheet!

 - Go with the flow.
 My days and nights get turned around with seasonal changes.
 If you are like me and have a flexible schedule, go with it!!
 I get more done and feel better when I follow my body’s lead and work the “nightshift”.
 Within a few days, my body will automatically begin shifting to a more desirable schedule.

 - Address pain before it gets out of control!

 - If you live where recreational or medical use of cannabis is legal, give it a try.
 I never reached a level of restorative sleep until I tried cannabis.

 - If cannabis with THC isn’t your thing, try CBD.

 - Another natural and legal option is Pain Potion from Earthley.

-- Address pain sources like I do throughout the day with PEMF therapy with Oska Pulse.
+- Address pain sources like I do throughout the day with PEMF therapy.

 - Let go of the day’s stress and worries.

 - Release your stress and worries through journaling or talk to your pet!